mildred-2024/introduction-to-html/README.md

-I'm Midred, And i don't like to code.
+I'm Midred, i want to be a sucessful pediatrician.i dont like coding